AndreArtus/anko/doc/SQLITE.md

 }
 ```

-Transaction will be marked marked as successful if no exception was thrown inside the `{}` block.
+Transaction will be marked as successful if no exception was thrown inside the `{}` block.

 <table>
 <tr><td width="50px" align="center">:penguin:</td>